Operator Shifting for Noisy Elliptic Systems: Efficient Estimation using Truncated Expansions

-This series converges absolutely in the $L^2$ operator norm to $\mat{X}^{-1}$ when $\mat{X} \prec 2 \mat{Y}$.
-Moreover, the tail of the series vanishes exponentially in $k$ in the $L^2$ operator norm. \end{restatable} A proof of this fact is relegated to the appendix.
+Both series converge in mean-squared Frobenius norm to their respective limits. \end{restatable} A proof of this fact is relegated to the appendix.
 This places a damper on our ability to use the Taylor expansion of $\sampMat^{-1}$ with impunity over all of $\pdcone$.
-For simplicity, however, we will assume for now that the distribution $\matDist$ is supported on the event $\{ \sampMat \prec 2 \truMat \}$.
+For simplicity, however, we will assume for now that the true distribution $\truMatDist$ is supported on the event $\{ \sampMat \prec (2 - \varepsilon) \truMat \}$.
 It turns out, as we will show in \cref{sec:variableBasepoint}, that one can remove this assumption by instead expanding about a variable base-point $\basepointfactorFunc \truMat$ for some large enough factor $\basepointfactorFunc \in \R$.